syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ## Create Label

-You can add a label to a node/connector by defining the label object and adding that to the `labels` collection of node/connector.
-The `text` property of label defines the text to be displayed.
+You can add a label to a node/connector by defining the label object and adding that to the `Labels` collection of node/connector.
+The `Text` property of label defines the text to be displayed.
 The following code illustrates how to create a Label.
 {% tabs %}
 {% highlight razor %}